webqit/webflo/README.md

 The generated request also [hints the server](#custom-redirect-responses) on how to return cross-SPA redirects (redirects that will point to another origin, or to another SPA root (in a [Multi SPA](#in-a-multi-spa-layout) layout)) so that it can be handled manually by the client.
 The following headers are set: `X-Redirect-Policy: manual-when-cross-spa`, `X-Redirect-Code: 200`.
 + Same-SPA redirects are sent as-is, and the Webflo client JS receives and renders the final data and updates the address bar with the final URL.
-+ Cross-SPA redirects are communicated back as hinted and the destination URL is opened as a fresh page load.
++ Cross-SPA/cross-origin redirects are communicated back, as hinted, and the destination URL is opened as a fresh page load.

 #### Scenario 5: Range Requests and Responses